Carlosjr5/Play--Pong/README.md

   5.- Enjoy!! :)

-  6.- For Player 1(RED) the move up is 'A' and the move down is 'z'
+  6.- For Player 1(RED) the move up is 'A' and the move down is 'Z'

-  7.- For Player 1(BLUE) the move up is 'k' and the move down is 'm'
+  7.- For Player 1(BLUE) the move up is 'K' and the move down is 'M'